The Trustees developed the organisation's Strategic Plan in Spring 2016 for the next phase of our development.

 - Developing the central functions and infrastructure of the Trust

 - Ensuring the long term viability of the Trust and its academies

 Four key areas are also highlighted as the priority areas for investment between 2016-2020.
 These are:

-Improvement Clusters, in partnership with the Teaching School, remain central to the Trust’s improvement model.
-Clusters are groups of academies linked by geography, containing a strong framework which encourages best practice and resources to be shared.
-This alliance is the route by which DRET will address the legacy of underachievement, truly transforming our educational system.
+Regional Hubs remain central to the Trust’s improvement model.
+Regional hubs are groups of academies linked by geography, containing a strong framework which encourages best practice and resources to be shared.
+This alliance is the route by which the Trust will address the legacy of underachievement, truly transforming our educational system.

 ICT is at the heart of our teaching and learning ambitions and ensuring that our students are ready for life in the 21st century.
 We need to invest in, and value, the contribution that e-learning can make to the network.

 The early years in a child’s education are the building blocks on which their schooling is built.
 The Trust will extend nursery provision and support families by investing in high quality wrap around provision.

 Citizenship and Healthy Lifestyles